peggz19/python-api-challenge/README.md

 # python-api-challenge
 Hello and Welcome to Peggy Tadi's API Challenge.

-It appears the the plots don't show in Github so I uploaded them in the output data
+It appears the plots don't show in Github so I uploaded them in the output data folder.